VirtusLab/besom/website/docs/basics.md

 val hello = Output("hello")
 ```

-If you have multiple outputs and need to use them together you can use the standard
+If you have multiple outputs and need to use them together as a tuple you can use the standard
 [`zip`](https://scala-lang.org/api/3.x/scala/collection/View.html#zip-1dd)
 method to combine them into a single output: